baiiiii/archlinux-wsl/README.md

 ## Installation

 ### Automated install

+**Warning:** This automated install method is a work in progress and is not yet functional!

 From a Windows system with WSL2 installed, run the following command in a PowerShell prompt: